 istrict Service Centres.
 CRT/N also encourages local Community Rural Electrification Entities (CREEs) to consider improved cookstoves (ICS) promotion in their strategic plan.

 Country: Nepal Target: 800 entrepreneurs, 250,000 consumers Technologies: improved cookstoves, productive use of energy

 Gender and Energy Advocacy programme

-In Nepal, the advocacy programme will implement advocacy and communication strategies to include gender and social inclusion withing the SE4All initiative.
-The expected outcome is an increased understanding of gender, energy and social inclusion (GESI) amongst SE4All stakeholder at the national and sub national level, leading to effective integration of GESI in the energy policies and programs.
+In Nepal, the advocacy programme will implement advocacy and communication strategies to include gender and social inclusion within the SE4All initiative.
+The expected outcome is an increased understanding of gender, energy and social inclusion (GESI) amongst SE4All stakeholders at the national and sub national level, leading to effective integration of GESI in the energy policies and programs.